 Then Zerubbabel the son of Shealtiel, and Joshua the son of Jehozadak, the high priest, with all the remnant of the people, obeyed the voice of the Lord their God, and the words of Haggai the prophet, as the Lord their God had sent him; and the people feared the presence of the Lord.

-i.
-In pointing out both, Haggai is distinguishing between the author of the doctrine, and its minister
+ii.
+In pointing out both, Haggai is distinguishing between the Author of the truth and the messenger of the truth.

 c.
 The words of Haggai the prophet, as the Lord their God had sent him: Their respect for Haggai was based on his office (prophet) and his commission (God had sent him).